FAQ programme

 Do I need to apply for Visa in Ireland alongside Portuguese or Polish visa during the first semester?

-No. During the first semester, you only need to apply for a visa in the country where you will be studying (Portugal or Poland).
+No. Before the first semester, you only need to apply for a visa in the country where you will be studying (Portugal or Poland).
+During the first semester your might need to apply for the second visa to travel to Ireland or Norway.
 However, note that even if Ireland is not officially on your mobility path, you might need to apply for an Irish visa to attend the summer school hosted in Limerick.

 When is it ideal to start the visa application process?